-Subject Lead: Miss Edwards
+Subject Lead: Mr Murdoch

-To allow pupils to gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+#To allow pupils to gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 The history curriculum should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgment.

 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.